SuzanDewitz/autotraderss-react-frontend/README.md

    Represents users who are interested in purchasing an Autotrader from the marketplace.
 They can view Autotrader listings, save favorites, and contact sellers.

 3. Seller:
-   Represents users who want to sell their used Autotrader on the platform.
-They can create and manage their listings, communicate with potential buyers, and complete sales transactions.
+   Represents users who want to sell their used car on the platform.
+They can create and manage their listings, communicate with potential buyers.

 4. Registered User:
    Represents users who have registered and created an account on the Autotrader marketplace.
 They have additional benefits such as personalized profiles, saved searches, and enhanced communication features.